Tantalor93/dnspyre/docs/pprof.md

 ---

 # Profiling (pprof)
+v3.11.0
+{: .label .label-yellow }
-*dnspyre* can be configured to expose Go profiling information via the standard `net/http/pprof` HTTP endpoint.
+*dnspyre* can be configured to expose Go profiling information via HTTP endpoint.
 This is useful for diagnosing performance issues, memory usage, goroutine leaks, and other runtime behavior of *dnspyre* during benchmark execution.

 This is controlled by the `--pprof` flag.
 The flag accepts a `host:port` address, where the pprof HTTP server will be started.
 The profiling